samvbeckmann/CS_2003/README.md

 --------

 #### Project 1:
-Creating a set dataset.
+Creating a set data type.

 #### Project 2:
-Solving the NQueens problem recursively
+Solving the NQueens problem recursively.

 Copyright
 ---------

-Allthough I generally endorse open-source code, this repository contains some classes not written by me, and as such will remain private.
+Although I generally endorse open-source code, this repository contains some classes not written by me, and as such will remain private.